roman-milk/roman-milk.github.io/a-weird-one.md

  "But what she is thinking is that if she keeps it at school while she is there during the week you will never find out.
 She won't confront you when she finds out about us.
 She will sit on it and keep it as her insurance policy."

  "You agreed to do it?"
-Report_Story #3